- Ph.D. 1997 University of California, Los Angeles, Urban Planning

 Selected Publications and Presentations

 Thomas, Ward, and Paul Ong.
-(In press).
+2016.
 “Do stringent environmental regulations cause firm relocations and job loss?
 A case study of the wood furniture industry.”
 Interdisciplinary Environmental Review.
+Vol. 17, (1), 20-37.

 Thomas, Ward, and Paul Ong.
 2015.
 “Ethnic mobilization among Korean dry-cleaners.”
 Ethnic and Racial Studies, 38, (12), 2108-2122.